winslowb/live_assistant/README.md

 - Adds markers and free‑form notes during recording.
 - Supports an “Interview” mode to capture a question, then auto‑answer with an LLM.
 - Writes Markdown notes and an optional executive summary at the end of the session.
+- Can take external pdfs, markdown or other text files for ai context

 **Outputs**
 - `~/recordings/session_YYYYmmdd_HHMMSS/`